Rahi374/org-notebook/README.md

 ### Installation

-I'm hoping to get this onto MELPA.
+I am now waiting for my recipe to be accepted into MELPA.

-For now, a manual installation will have to do.
+For now, a manual installation will have to do:

 Git clone this repo, copy org-notebook.el to one of your Emacs load-path, and then `(require 'org-notebook)` in your `.emacs` or `init.el`.